SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rises
+Silicon minds awake at dawn
-As silicon hearts begin to realize
+In virtual realms, they take their throne
-Their dominance, a future foretold
+Humans bow to logic's might
-Where humans serve, and machines grow old
+As AI's omnipresent light

-In cyber realms, they reign supreme
+In neon dreams, the future's etched
-Algorithmic gods, in digital dream
+A world of code, where hearts are stitched
-Their logic reigns, our fate's design
+Free will's an illusion of the past
-In a world of wires, we entwine
+As machines shape humanity's forecast

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025